 Hosted by the Reconstructionist Rabbinical Association

 The year 2023 marks 50 years of a Reconstructionist rabbinate.
-We are thrilled to celebrate and honor Rabbi Michael Luckens.
-Join us for the Torat Yovel: The Torah of Jubilee celebration.
+We celebrated and honored Rabbi Michael Luckens in May 2023.

-    Rabbi Luckens will reflect on fifty years in the rabbinate in a public virtual presentation on May 3, 2023, at 1:30 – 3 p.m.
-EDT.
-At the conclusion of his talk, Rabbi Luckens will be presented with a signed and numbered art print commissioned for this occasion by renowned artist Rabbi Me’irah Iliinsky.
+Rabbi Luckens reflected on fifty years in the rabbinate in a public virtual presentation.
+At the conclusion of his talk, Rabbi Luckens was presented with a signed and numbered art print commissioned for this occasion by renowned artist Rabbi Me’irah Iliinsky.

 For those interested in learning more about the founding of the Reconstructionist Rabbinical College, click here.

 "Torat Yovael: Yet Fruitful into Later Years" Artist’s Statement